kazuph/hono-remix-adapter-template/README.md

 # 🚀 Hono Remix Adapter Template

-A modern web application template powered by Remix and Hono, designed to run on Cloudflare Pages.
+A web application template powered by Remix and Hono, designed to run on Cloudflare Pages.

 ![sample](sample.png)